Djelloul007/cucumber-puppeteer-example/README.md

 # cucumber + "Google Chrome puppeteere" example

 Write UI tests using Gherkin, Cucumber, and Puppeteer.
-This example is an example project on how to use [cucumber](https://github.com/cucumber/cucumber-js) with [puppeteer](https://github.com/GoogleChrome/puppeteer).
+This example is an example project on how to use [cucumber](https://github.com/cucumber/cucumber-js) with [puppeteer](https://github.com/GoogleChrome/puppeteer)  and [puppeteer-to-istanbul] (https://github.com/istanbuljs/puppeteer-to-istanbul) to generate test coverage.

 The world.js file lives inside the /features/support/ folder, and is loaded automatically when running Cucumber